Rae Dawn Chong: Career

 After acting in a few television roles, Chong's second feature film was Quest for Fire (1981), for which she won the Genie Award for Best Performance by an Actress in a Leading Role in 1983.
-Other notable roles have been in the films Choose Me (1984), Beat Street (1984), The Color Purple (1985), and Commando (1985).
-She appeared with her father in Cheech & Chong's The Corsican Brothers (1984) and Far Out Man (1990).
+Other notable roles have been in the films Choose Me (1984), Beat Street (1984), The Color Purple alongside Oprah Winfrey and Commando with Arnold Schwarzenegger (both in 1985), and Soul Man (1986).
+She also appeared with her father in Cheech & Chong's The Corsican Brothers (1984) and Far Out Man (1990).
 In 1985, Chong played the love interest in Mick Jagger's video "Just Another Night".

 At 19 years old, Chris Pratt was waiting tables at the Bubba Gump Shrimp Company restaurant in Maui when he was scouted by Chong; she cast him in her directorial debut, the short horror film Cursed Part 3, which was filmed in Los Angeles in 2000.

-On television, Chong starred opposite Adrian Pasdar in the science fiction drama series Mysterious Ways from 2000 to 2002. later she starred in the first season of Lifetime comedy-drama series Wild Card opposite Joely Fisher.
+On television, Chong starred opposite Adrian Pasdar in the science fiction drama series Mysterious Ways from 2000 to 2002.
+Later on, she starred in the first season of Lifetime comedy-drama series Wild Card opposite Joely Fisher.
 The following years, she appeared in a number of independent movies.
-She returned to television appearing in two episodes of Better Things in 2016, and two episodes of 9-1-1 (2018-19).
-In 2021, she played Betty Currie in the FX series Impeachment: American Crime Story.

-In 2021, Chong was honored with the "Invisible Woman Award" from the Women Film Critics Circle for "Supporting performance by a woman whose exceptional impact on the film dramatically, socially or historically, has been ignored" for her performance in the drama film The Sleeping Negro.
+She returned to television appearing in two episodes of Better Things in 2016 and two episodes of 9-1-1 (2018-19).
+In 2021, Chong played Betty Currie in the FX series Impeachment: American Crime Story.
+Also in the same year, she was honored with the "Invisible Woman Award" from the Women Film Critics Circle for "Supporting performance by a woman whose exceptional impact on the film dramatically, socially or historically, has been ignored" for her performance in the drama film The Sleeping Negro.

 In 2022, Chong portrayed Florence de Pointe du Lac in the AMC series Interview with the Vampire.

 Personal life

 Chong married Owen Baylis, a stockbroker, and they had a son named Morgan.
 They divorced in 1982.
 In 1989, she married actor C. Thomas Howell, her co-star in the feature film Soul Man.
 They divorced in 1990.
 In 2011, Chong married Nathan Ulrich (one of the founders of Xootr).
 They divorced in 2014.

+Chong voiced support for Palestine in an Instagram post 9/15/2026, claiming Israel is committing genocide.

 Pop culture references

-British-American rapper-producer MF DOOM recorded a song titled "Rae Dawn".
+British-American rapper-producer MF Doom recorded a song titled "Rae Dawn".
 It was released under the alias Viktor Vaughn, as a single from his third studio album Vaudeville Villain (some releases list the title as "Raedawn").
 The reference to Chong appears in the lyrics: "New drink, named it after Chong daughter".

 Rapper Redman mentions Chong in his 1994 song "Winicumuhround".

 Comedian Stephen Lynch also has a song about Chong—"R.D.C.
 (Opie's Lament)"—as the 12th track on his 2000 debut album A Little Bit Special.

-Rae Dawn Chong's name is repeated several times during the hidden track "Love Song" on Alice In Chains' "Sap" EP.
+Chong's name is repeated several times on the hidden track "Love Song" from Alice in Chains' 1992 EP Sap.